This man needs no introduction – the one and only, M.S. Dhoni!

 It’s the best-fit reply for those who were trying to make a full stop on his cricket career.
 Dhoni doesn’t show his emotions publicly and won’t get into debates but he always focuses on his game only.

 Ask any team member who played under him or the ones who are still playing along with Dhoni; every player only has good words for him.
 It shows his greatness and dedication towards his game and his zeal to take Indian cricket towards the sky.

-I won’t lie but I am too one of his biggest fans would like to play him for at least some more years.
+I won’t lie, but I am too one of his biggest fans would like to see him play for at least some more years.
 And the most important point here to mention is that he will himself announce his retirement whenever he will feel so as he did recently when he left captaincy for the younger generation.
-I would like to ask his critics which captain in India has done so in such respectful manner?
+I would like to ask his critics which captain for India has done so in such respectful manner?